-Poland has a relatively low level of corruption: it didn't improve for a few years, but keeps a position of 36th among 180 countries discovered.
-It is still far from perfect: the evidence of it is specific legislation for the financial sector which should ensure transparency of its operations.
+Poland has a relatively low level of corruption: it didn't improve for a few years but keeps a position of 36th among 180 countries discovered.
+It is still far from perfect: the evidence of it is specific legislation for the financial sector that should ensure transparency of its operations.

 Where to blow the whistle?

-It's a reasonable question from the employee of a non-financial or private entity which has no direct answer.
-It is a burden of the employee to find a proof of unfair dismissal, choose an overarching authority and handle the consequences of speaking out.
-There is no a specific assigned entity for processing whistleblowers' requests
+It's a reasonable question from the employee of a non-financial or private entity that has no direct answer.
+It is the burden of the employee to find proof of unfair dismissal, choose an overarching authority, and handle the consequences of speaking out.
+There is no specifically assigned entity for processing whistleblowers' requests.

-Violation of human rights, physical damage, unfair dismissal and others can be compensated by the employer only after the judicial process (the whole proceeding requires certain persistence from the whistleblower).
-Another problem is that different authorities are in charge of particular crime, so the investigation will be prolonged (it can take months).
+Violation of human rights, physical damage, unfair dismissal, and others can be compensated by the employer only after the judicial process (the whole proceeding requires certain persistence from the whistleblower).
+Another problem is that different authorities are in charge of particular crimes, so the investigation will be prolonged (it can take months).

 Why so long

-Not all the governmental entities are interested in the new order and even oppose the law, such as the Ministry of Labor - that's the reason for the current 'draft' version of the legislation.
-For now, Polish whistleblowing system is not comprehensive at all: waiting for future updates!
+Not all governmental entities are interested in the new order and even oppose the law, such as the Ministry of Labour — that's the reason for the current 'draft' version of the legislation.
+For now, the Polish whistleblowing system is not comprehensive at all: waiting for future updates!